Spectral action in Betti Geometric Langlands: Abstract

 \section{Abstract}

 Let $X$ be a smooth projective curve, $G$ a reductive group, and $\Bun_G(X)$ the moduli of $G$-bundles on $X$.
 For each point of $X$, the Satake category acts by Hecke modifications on sheaves on $\Bun_G(X)$.
-We show for sheaves with nilpotent singular support, the action is locally constant with respect to the point of $X$.
+We show that, for sheaves with nilpotent singular support, the action is locally constant with respect to the point of $X$.
 This equips sheaves with nilpotent singular support with a module structure over perfect complexes on the Betti moduli $\Loc_{\dG}(X)$ of dual group local systems.
-In particular, we establish the ``automorphic to Galois'' direction in the Betti Geometric Langlands correspondence.
+In particular, we establish the ``automorphic to Galois'' direction in the Betti Geometric Langlands correspondence -- to each indecomposable automorphic sheaf, we attach a dual group local system -- and define the Betti version of V.~Lafforgue's excursion operators.